AlexD717/Alexey-Hackpad/README.md

 # Alexey-Hackpad

-Custom macro pad with 7 keys, an encoder, and an LED light bar.
+Custom macro pad with 7 keys, an encoder, and an LED light bar, using KMK firmware.

 ## Features

 - 7 keys
+- - One key to switch between layers, 6 for macros
 - EC11 Rotary encoder with push switch
 - LED Light bar displaying custom status
 - Custom 2-layer PCB